Jordan decomposition for weights and the blockwise Alperin weight conjecture: Reduction to quasi-isolated blocks

 \subsection{Jordan decomposition for the inductive BAW condition}

 Now we can prove our main theorem.

-\begin{thm} Let $\bG$ be a simple algebraic group of simply connected type with Steinberg map $F:\bG\to\bG$ such that $\bG^F/Z(\bG^F)$ is simple.
+\begin{thm} Let $\bG$ be a simple algebraic group of simply connected type with a Steinberg map $F:\bG\to\bG$ such that $\bG^F/Z(\bG^F)$ is simple and $\bG^F$ is its universal covering.
 Let $\ell$ be a prime not dividing $q$.
 If Hypothesis \ref{Hypo-quasi-isolated} holds for $(\bG,F)$ and $\ell$, then every $\ell$-block of $\bG^F$ is BAW-good. \end{thm}

-\begin{proof} Let $b$ be a block of $G=\bG^F$ in a semisimple $\ell'$-element $s$ of ${\bG^*}^F$, which is not strictly quasi-isolated.
-Keep the notation of Proposition \ref{prop:iBAW-levi}.
-Let $\bL^*$ be a minimal Levi subgroup of $\bG^*$ containing $\C_{\bG^*}^\circ(s)\C_{\bG^*}(s)^F$, we know that $c$ is a strictly quasi-isolated block of $L$.
+\begin{proof} Let $b$ be a block of $G=\bG^F$ in a semisimple $\ell'$-element $s$ of ${\bG^*}^F$.
+We first assume that~$s$ is not strictly quasi-isolated.
+Keep the notation of Proposition~\ref{prop:iBAW-levi}.
+Let $\bL^*$ be a minimal Levi subgroup of $\bG^*$ containing $\C_{\bG^*}^\circ(s)\C_{\bG^*}(s)^F$, we know that $s$ is a strictly quasi-isolated element of $\bL^F$.
 We verify the conditions of Proposition \ref{prop:iBAW-levi}.